 - (A) The Standing Committee on Categorization will consist of a Chairperson and all Regional Directors.
 Each Regional Director may have a regional categorizing committee in his/her region. - (B) The circulated Team Application Forms (Intent to Register, ITR), due August 31st, indicate each team's registered category and division from the previous season.
 If a team wishes to change its category, please note the desired category and division on the ITR form.
-The change will be automatically granted. - (C) The OWHA will circulate a list of teams that are registered in a specific division at the OWHA General Meeting to authorized team delegates. - (D) If a team wishes to submit a category change with its Roster, which is due before participation in a tournament or league game, but no later than October 1st, the change will be automatically granted. - (E) Teams will remain in division/category as circulated unless a Request for Re-Categorization form or a Request OWHA Team Category Review form is received by the OWHA as an official position of a Team or Association. - (F) All requests for re-categorization of your own team and all requests for a review of another team must be submitted on the applicable form, i.e. "Request for Re-Categorization" form or "Request OWHA Team Category Review" form, and submitted to the Categorization Chairperson, c/o OWHA office on or before November 10th.
+The change will be automatically granted. - (C) The OWHA will circulate a list of teams that are registered in a specific division at the OWHA General Meeting to authorized team delegates. - (D) If a team wishes to submit a category change with its Roster, which is due before participation in a tournament or league game, but no later than October 1st, the change will be automatically granted. - (E) Teams will remain in division/category as circulated unless a Request for Re-Categorization form or a Request OWHA Team Category Review form is received by the OWHA as an official position of a Team or Association. - (F) All requests for re-categorization of your own team and all requests for a review of another team must be submitted on the applicable form, i.e. "Request for Re-Categorization" form or "Request OWHA Team Category Review" form, and submitted to the Categorization Chairperson, c/o OWHA office no later than a date to be set annually by the OWHA Executive Committee.
 Each individual request must be submitted on a separate "Request for Re-Categorization" form or "Request OWHA Team Category Review" form.